-Blue Cross Blue Shield for Detox & Rehab
+Blue Cross Blue Shield Detox & Rehab Benefits Guide

 Blue Cross Blue Shield (BCBS) is a private insurance company that services members across the United States and Puerto Rico.
 The system covers more than 107 million people within its 36 independently owned and locally operated companies.1 If you are struggling with drug or alcohol addiction and are considering drug rehabilitation or detoxification services, this page will help inform you about using your insurance plan to access these services.

 You may be wondering how Blue Cross Blue Shield insurance works and how to access drug rehab coverage or receive treatment at a Blue Cross Blue Shield alcohol rehab center.
 Navigating the world of health insurance can feel intimidating, but it is important to gather as much information about your coverage options as possible if you are considering entering drug or alcohol treatment.

 Many alcohol and drug rehabilitation centers across the U.S. accept Blue Cross Blue Shield.
 It is your job to make sure that your Blue Cross Blue Shield plan is accepted by the rehab provider.

 Blue Cross Blue Shield offers several plans to help ensure you receive the benefits specific to your healthcare needs.
 It is important to note that plans vary from state to state.
 Insurance options are available to employers, individuals, and families.